How to develop buyer personas for manufacturing

 Once you have created your personas, they should be regularly reviewed and updated.
 Your ideal customers’ needs are not static.
 They are subject to change; due to shifts in the economy, the introduction of new technologies, or changes to the organisational structure of their business.

-Change may occur at your end too, with alterations to services or expansion into new areas.
+Change may occur at your end too, with service alterations or expansion into new areas.
 In these circumstances, reviewing your buyer personas will be especially important.

 So you’ve got your buyer persona profiles, now what?

-Meanwhile, your buyer persona profiles will help your Sales team target prospects and tailor conversations with them in a way that appeals to their motivations.
+Meanwhile, your customer persona profiles will help your Sales team target prospects and tailor conversations with them in a way that appeals to their motivations.

 Summary

-Knowing your audience is key to your Sales and Marketing efforts.
-If you don’t know what their world looks like in intimate detail, you will fail to connect with them in a way that transforms your growth.
+Knowing your audience is critical to your sales and digital marketing efforts.
+If you don’t know their world in intimate detail, you will fail to connect with them in a way that transforms your growth.

-Editors note: This blog post was originally published in September 2017 and has been updated with additional information.
+Editors note: This blog post was originally published in September 2017 and has been updated in 2022 for accuracy.

 Katie Hughes